sdslabs/beast/docs/README.md

 We use Swagger for automatic generation of API documentation and you can find the docs at `/api/docs/index.html` from beast server root.

+To save the state of the deployments and challenges beast uses SQLite as a database, all the information ranging from challenge deployment state to allocated ports and author information is stored in this database.
+This database is created automatically in the root of your beast configuration directory.

 ### Note

 * To run challenges in a highly secure mode you can change the runtime for docker(by default it is runc) to gVisor(runsc) which provides a much better security layer in the containerized sandboxed environment.